-Growing business, including startups and established entities raise capital for expansion and provide a great investment opportunity for your self-directed retirement account.
+Growing businesses, including startups and established entities raise capital for expansion and provide a great investment opportunity for your self-directed retirement account.
 Capital raised in exchange for an ownership share in a business is referred to as private equity.
 If significant growth is expected you may get to have all that growth completely tax-free using Roth retirement funds in a Solo 401k plan or Checkbook IRA.

 With a CheckBook Control Retirement Account you can identify opportunities not available through Wall Street and invest in those.
 Small companies with growth potential present incredible opportunities.
 Getting in at an early stage can make your investment grow manifold.